Wine & Brine

 Planning Your Visit

 Wine & Brine operates at 59 Main St in Moira, County Armagh, at a price point that makes a full table order manageable without the pre-planning a tasting menu at the full fine-dining tier requires.
 The neighbourhood restaurant format means the atmosphere skews warm rather than ceremonial, which is relevant for those weighing it as a social occasion as much as a food-led destination.
-Given the Michelin recognition and the favourable volume of public reviews, booking ahead is the direct approach, particularly for weekend tables and during game season when the menu is at what the kitchen considers its highest pitch.
-Hours and booking method are not listed in current records, so direct contact with the restaurant is advisable to confirm availability.
+Given the Michelin recognition and the favourable volume of public reviews, booking ahead is the direct approach, particularly for weekend tables and during game season when the menu is at its highest pitch.
+The restaurant is recommended for reservations.

 Side-by-Side Snapshot